gammu/gammu/docs/manual/smsd/tables.rst

 ++++++++++++++++++++++++++++++++

 Inserting multipart messages is a bit more tricky, you need to construct also UDH header and store it hexadecimally written into UDH field.
+Unless you have a good reason to do this manually, use :ref:`gammu-smsd-inject`.

-For long text message, the UDH starts with 050003 followed by byte as a message reference (you can put anything there, but it should be different for each message, D3 in following example), byte for number of messages (02 in example, it should be unique for each message you send to same phone number) and byte for number of current message (01 for first message, 02 for second, etc.).
+For long text message, the UDH starts with ``050003`` followed by byte as a message reference (you can put anything there, but it should be different for each message, ``D3`` in following example), byte for number of messages (``02`` in example, it should be unique for each message you send to same phone number) and byte for number of current message (``01`` for first message, ``02`` for second, etc.).

 For example long text message of two parts could look like following: